itsjordanmuller/2023-react-sandbox/README.md

     <tr>
       <td>
         <blockquote>
-          <p>The content within this repository was created as part of a personal educational project, following the <a href="https://www.udemy.com/course/50-projects-50-days/">50 Projects In 50 Days - HTML, CSS & JavaScript</a> course by <a href="https://www.udemy.com/user/brad-traversy/">Brad Traversy</a> & <a href="https://www.udemy.com/user/popflorin/">Florin Pop</a> on <a href="https://www.udemy.com/">Udemy</a>.
+          <p>The content within this repository was created as part of a personal educational project, following the <a href="https://www.udemy.com/course/react-tutorial-and-projects-course/">React 18 Tutorial and Projects Course</a> by <a href="https://www.udemy.com/user/janis-smilga-3/">John Smilga</a> on <a href="https://www.udemy.com/">Udemy</a>.
 This repository is intended for personal use only and serves as a record of my learning progress.
 This repository & the content within it are not intended for commercial use, distribution, or replication.
 All rights to the original course content and methodologies belong to the respective copyright holders.</p>
           <p>THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.</p>
           <p>Copyright © 2024 <a href="https://jordanmuller.com/">Jordan Muller</a>.
 All Rights Reserved.</p>
         </blockquote>